Casinos in Iowa

 Iowa Daily Fantasy

-As daily fantasy sports are played online, and not in a licensed gambling venue, they are illegal to play in Iowa.
+Due to the nature of DFS and the fact, this activity is conducted online, and not in a licensed gambling venue, daily fantasy betting in Iowa is illegal.
 This law is clear cut in Iowa to include this type of wagering, and although Iowans are often able to access websites that offer it, it is important to know that these should be considered ‘black market operations’ and should be avoided.

 Poker in Iowa